 Today, we will be talking about a couple of the products that have become more popular on the Internet recently.
 We will take a closer look at them to see their features, what makes them good, and what might not be all that good about them.

-The first and most popular product in the category of mini air tanks for snorkeling is the Scorkl.
+The first and most popular product in the category of mini air tanks is the Scorkl.
 The Scorkl is actually so very popular on the website Kickstarter that has raised almost 1.3 million Australian dollars – an exponential multiple of its 30,000 Australian dollar goal.
 This huge amount was raised in one month, from June 2017 to July 2017.
 As you can see, the fact that this company has raised several times the amount that they were asking for is good proof that people actually want to see a product like this succeeding on the market.

 2217 backers have happily given this company their money to support the development of the product.
 Packages to support Scorkl vary from small amounts such as 10 Australian dollars (or 7 US dollars), going all the way to the highest amount which is 2394 Australian dollars (or 1772 American dollars).
 Of course, the rewards for each package did vary, depending on the amount pledged.